micangl/.dotfiles/README.md

 ## Pulling changes

-To pull for the current repository, and all the submodules, execute
+To pull the current repository, and all the submodules, execute
 ```sh
 git pull --recurse-submodules
 ```

 ## Making changes

+Changes to a submodule must be added and committed both inside the submodule, and in the base repository (`.dotfiles` in this case).

 To push eventual changes, run
 ```sh
 git push --recurse-submodules=on-demand
 ```

-Changes to a submodule must be added and committed both inside and submodule, and in the base repository (`.dotfiles` in this case).

 ## Adding submodules